prashanthsadasivan/prashanthsadasivan.github.io/about.md

 permalink: /about/
 ---

-I'm Prashanth, welcome to my site.
+I'm Prashanth, welcome to my site. .
 I try to blog about a bunch of things, but go through large gaps of time not writing anything.
-I also use this site to keep recipe notes of things I've cooked in the past
+I also use this site to keep recipe notes of things I've cooked in the past.

+Opinions are my own and don't reflect those of my employer
 #### Who am I?

 I'm... an engineer?
 Engineering Manager?
 Truthfully I don't really like to say I'm an X or a Y title or job.
 I love to build things, but more generally I like to understand problems, and hopefully solve them – whether they're business, technical, product, strategy or whatever.